cloudcmd/webfind/README.md

 - callback  - function to call after init

 When prefix set in server and client, you should use same prefix in html.
-For example, if you use prefix "any_prefix" you should connect webfind script in this way:
+For example, if you use prefix `/webfind` you should connect webfind script in this way:

 `<script src="/webfind/webfind.js"></script>`